UVSAT Group

 Head of the group is Mark Weber, Ph.D.

-Antarctic ozone hole in October as observed by GOME, SCIAMACHY, GOME-2, and TROPOMI.
+Antarctic ozone hole in October as observed by the satellite instruments GOME, SCIAMACHY, GOME-2, and TROPOMI.
 The total ozone columns were retrieved with our scientific algorithm based upon the weighting function differential optical absorption technique (WFDOAS).
 In 2015 and 2018 the area of the Antarctic ozone hole was among the largest on record.
 In 2019 the ozone hole was among the smallest.
-The last four years (2020-2023) the ozone holes were unusually large, possibly linked to the Australian wildfires (2020) and the volcanic eruptions from La Soufriere (2021) and Hunga Tonga - Hunga Ha'apai (2022) injecting large amounts of water vapor and/or aerosols into the stratosphere.
+The last four years (2020-2023) the size of the ozone holes were larger than the long-term mean of the last decade, possibly linked to the Australian wildfires (2020) and the volcanic eruptions from La Soufriere (2021) and Hunga Tonga - Hunga Ha'apai (2022) injecting large amounts of water vapor and/or aerosols into the stratosphere (above 10 km altitude).
+If you hover your mouse over the image, you observe ozone anomalies with respect to the long-term mean from 1995-2024.
+The ozone anomalies more clearly show the ozone variability over the Antarctic in- and outside the ozone hole.